Alex34fr/aws-cost-explorer/README.md

 1/ run the script : ./ce_monthly.sh

-2/ Select the profile for which you wanna check the bill.
+2/ Select the profile for which you wanna check the monthly cost.
 (Note : you can choose to get 'all' your profiles bills in one time.)

+3/ Select the year for which you want your bill(s).

-3/ Select the month for which you want your bill(s).
+4/ Select the month for which you want your bill(s).

-4/ In case you selected 'all' a text file will be exported in your "Downloads folder".
+5/ In case you selected 'all' a text file will be exported in your local "Downloads" folder.